opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 }
 ```

-Run the following command, then enter the `Access Key Id` and `Secret Access Key` associated with credentials that correspond to the previously defined role:
+Run the following command, and then enter the `Access Key Id` and `Secret Access Key` associated with the credentials that correspond to the previously defined role:

 ```
 aws configure